Partnerships for Transformational Artificial Intelligence Models

 Request for Proposals: Artificial Intelligence Infrastructure and Energy Generation on DOE Land at Savannah River Site

-The Department of Energy (DOE) is issuing a Request for Proposals (RFP) for a long-term lease of land at the Savannah River Site (SRS) in Aiken, South Carolina, aimed at developing Artificial Intelligence (AI) data centers and energy generation infrastructure.
-The initiative seeks proposals for integrated projects that include both AI data centers and energy generation, with a focus on innovative energy solutions and rapid development to enhance U.S. leadership in AI and energy sectors.
-This opportunity is critical for supporting economic competitiveness and national security, as selected entities will be responsible for all aspects of development, including environmental compliance and financial obligations.
-Interested parties can contact Jeff Hynds at NNSAAIInfrastructure@srs.gov for further information, with proposals due by the specified deadline.
+The Department of Energy's National Nuclear Security Administration (NNSA) is issuing a Request for Proposals (RFP) for the long-term lease of land at the Savannah River Site (SRS) in Aiken, South Carolina, aimed at developing Artificial Intelligence (AI) data centers and energy generation infrastructure.
+The initiative seeks proposals from entities interested in designing, financing, constructing, and operating AI data centers and associated energy generation facilities, with a focus on innovative energy solutions and compliance with environmental regulations.
+This project is significant for enhancing U.S. leadership in AI and energy, supporting economic competitiveness and national security.
+Interested parties can contact Jeff Hynds at NNSAAIInfrastructure@srs.gov for further details, with proposals due by the specified deadlines outlined in the RFP documentation.

 Notice of Intent to Issue a Funding Opportunity from U.S. Department of Energy’s (DOE) High Performance Computing for Energy Innovation (HPC4EI) Initiative